tisnik/slides/docs/notation_apl.md

 ### Why?

 * human brain is excellent in recognizing patterns
-* and can be train to recognize new set of patterns
+* and can be trained to recognize new set of patterns
 * **Notation as a tool of thought**

 ---